-The most common causes of adrenal fatigue include the corticosteroid drugs such as Prednisone, Dexamethasone, Triamcinolone, Fluticasone, Budesonide and other steroids.
+The most common causes of adrenal fatigue include corticosteroid drugs such as Prednisone, Dexamethasone, Triamcinolone, Fluticasone, Budesonide and other steroids.
 These steroids temporarily shut off the signals from the pituitary and hypothalamus to the adrenal glands.
 Technically, it is called the suppression of the HPA axis – Hypothalamic_ Pituitary_ Adrenal axis.
-The suppression of the adrenal glands can persists for weeks to months (and even years) depending upon the potency and duration of the steroid drug used.
+The suppression of the adrenal glands can persist for weeks to months (and even years) depending upon the potency and duration of the steroid drug used.

 Other common causes of adrenal fatigue include: suppression of the HPA axis due to chronic stress, diseases of the Hypothalamus and Pituitary glands, and diseases of the adrenal cortex.